Get a free, no obligation personal loan quote with rates as low as 9.99%

 Secured Credit Cards

-Unlike unsecured credit cards, secured credit cards have security deposits to back them up.
+Unlike traditional credit cards, secured credit cards have security deposits to back them up.
 If the borrower cannot pay their bill, the security deposit covers the credit used.
 These credit cards are a popular choice for newcomers to Canada.
 The security deposit allows enough trust from the creditor to overlook the lack of credit history.

 If you’re looking to start building your Canadian credit history, finding a secured credit card that meets your needs should be your first step.
-Once you have your card, use it to purchase important necessities like groceries, or set up a recurring bill payment.
+Once you have your card, use it to purchase important necessities like groceries or set up a recurring bill payment.
 Our number one piece of advice is to make sure the credit card provider reports your payment to the credit bureaus, this is how you will build your credit history.

-Credit Builder Loans
+Credit Builder Products

 Newcomer Programs From Banks In Canada